frictionlessdata/tableschema-java/README.md

-tableschema-java is a library aimed at parsing CSV and JSON-Array documents into a tabular format according to a [Table Schema](https://frictionlessdata.io/specs/table-schema/), a format definition based on [JSON Schema](https://json-schema.org/understanding-json-schema/).
+tableschema-java is a library aimed at parsing CSV and JSON-Array documents into a tabular format according to [Table Schema](https://frictionlessdata.io/specs/table-schema/), a format definition based on [JSON Schema](https://json-schema.org/understanding-json-schema/).

 It allows you to read and write tabular data with assurances to format integrity (it also allows reading and writing